Look at the person opposite you. Just a quick glance… Try not to stare.

 Textured Eventism uses analog and digital combined to reconstruct and form a new view of the relationship between time and place, stasis and movement, the present and memory, and solidity and the ephemeral.
 The art is formed within an event of motion, space, light, and time.

 Galceran designed and made art for productions by Steven Spielberg, Tim Burton, Warner Brothers Studios, Midway Video Games, and the El Paso Herald Post.
-He’s also been featured on NPR, Glasstire Texas Visual Art, and the El Paso Times.
+In addition, he was a semi-finalist in the Chesterfield Writer’s Film Project, sponsored by Amblin Entertainment and Paramount Pictures.
+He was also in the top 20 percent at the Austin Film Festival Screenplay Competition and was a recipient of the Panavision New Filmmaker program.
+He’s been featured on NPR, Glasstire Texas Visual Art, and the El Paso Times.

 “It’s the simultaneous quality.
 When you look at a painting, you get everything immediately.
-In painting you get the beginning, middle and the end – and then you get the beginning, middle and end again.” - Julian Schnabel, artist.
+In painting you get the beginning, middle and the end – and then you get the beginning, middle and end again.” —Julian Schnabel, artist, filmmaker.

 “There is a fundamental distinction between a still picture and a movie… You bring your time to the painting; the film imposes it's time on you.” — David Hockney, artist.